Elisabeth Noelle-Neumann: Allegations of antisemitism

 In private letters and in written responses, Noelle-Neumann acknowledged being in a Nazi student organization but denied being a Nazi.
 "I am anguished by the suffering of Jews in Nazi Germany," she wrote.
 Bogart, Mearsheimer and others remained dissatisfied with her response.

 Noelle-Neumann completed her visiting position in Chicago in mid-December 1991 and returned to Germany.
 When some University of Chicago students learned that she was to return there on 13 March 1992, they called a rally to protest against her return.
 Reached by telephone at her office in Allensbach am Bodensee, Germany, on 10 March, Noelle-Neumann told a reporter she was unaware of the proposed rally but intended on coming to the university as planned.
 That day, her hosts at the National Opinion Research Center announced that she had cancelled her appearance "in light of serious threats".

-Several years later, Noelle-Neumann's Nazi connection came under scrutiny from another American academic, but she never explicitly apologized for her past.
+Several years later, Noelle-Neumann's Nazi connection again came under scrutiny from Christopher Simpson, another American acedemic, but she never explicitly apologized for her past.
 Interviewed on the subject in 1997, she said, "I did my duty and would do my duty again in a second life.
 I'd even say I was proud of what I did back then because I opposed the Nazis by working from within."

 In a letter to the Editor, Mearsheimer wrote in The New York Times on 16 December 1991:She has admitted she was not hostile to the Nazis before 1940.
 She says she was anti-Nazi after 1940, but has produced no evidence that she criticized the Nazis then.
 She wrote anti-Semitic words in 1938–41, and there is no evidence she was compelled to write them.
 Queried on her anti-Semitic writings, she told me: "I have never written anything in my life that I did not believe to be true."